PhilipGibbs/Lebesgue/README.md

 Any of these statements may be treated as a conjecture for which a proof can be attempted or an assumption on which a conditional proof can be based.
 If both these steps are achieved for a single statement then it is an intermediate step in a complete proof.

+# Strategy

+The methods used in (Baez, Bagdasaryan, Gibbs 2015) can be extended to take into account a finer breakdown of possible cases where different reflections and rotations optimise the use of area.
+This was partly discussed already on [n-category cafe](https://golem.ph.utexas.edu/category/2015/02/computability_for_lebesgues_un.html) This would give a new universal cover and a new upper bound that might actually be the best possible.

+Proving a lower bound is much harder than an upper bound.
+It may be possible to prove a lower bound conditional on one of the above intermediate statements.
+E.g. if it is assumed that the optimal cover is contained in Pal's regular hexagon then there are only a finite number of ways each curve of constant width can be contained within.
+Therefore any set of such curves can be used to compute a conditional lower bound.
+It may be easier if it is further assumed that two corners can be removed for some slant angle.
+A specific collection of curves can be constructed to fit the conjectured minimal cover and then tested by computation to see if they provide the right lower bound or a smaller one.

+A complete solution of the problem would then require a proof that the assumed consition is correct.
+This is liekly to be very hard.
+There is a chance that it may be possible to prove that the optimal shape can be contained in a parallelogon with an inscribed circle of unit diameter.
+Each curve of constant width fits into such a shape in a finite number of ways so completing the proof may then reduce to a long calculation.

+A strategy that might work is based on the relationship between Bellman's lost in a forest problem and the Moser worm problem.
+What is the analogous problem related to Lebesgue's universal covering problem and is it soluable?
+If so, what does it tell us about the minimal cover?

+Lebesgue's Universal Covering Problem is not easy and realistically it is too ambitious to hope for a complete solution.
+It would be easier to tackle the related translation cover problem.
+There is already a conjecture for the minimal cover in this case.
+This is given by rotating a reuleaux triangle inside a unit square and taking the union consisting of the square minus the small regions in the four corners that are not touched.
+See the wikipedia article on [Curve of Constant Width](https://en.wikipedia.org/wiki/Curve_of_constant_width) for an animation.
+Can we show that the minimal solution is contained in a rhombus with an inscribed circle of unit diameter, and then that the minimum cover that fits in such a rhombus is the conjectured solution?
+The second step looks tractible.
+The first step is still hard but much easier than the Lebesgue case.
+Solving the case for the translation cover would itself be a monumental achievement.

 # References
 see [References](References.md)